810 S. Wright St

 Ph.D.
 University of Illinois at Chicago

 UnFair Labor?
 American Indians and the 1893 World’s Columbian Exposition in Chicago.
 Lincoln: University of Nebraska Press, 2019.
 Available on Kindle.
-Scheduled for paper release Spring 2023
+Issued in paper 2023

 With Rosalyn R. LaPier.
 City Indian: Native American Activism in Chicago, 1893-1934.
 Lincoln: University of Nebraska Press, 2015.
 Available on Kindle.
 Issued in paper 2020 Winner of Robert G. Athearn Book Award, Western History Association